Skip to main content

 2. Clean each individual slat

 For a more thorough clean, tilt the louvres to the open position and dust each slat from the centre to the outer edge.
+Don’t forget to then wipe the outer edge from top to bottom.

 3. Use a vacuum cleaner